 with $a,b,c,d\in H^0(\mathcal{O})$.
-We now want to compute the $Ext^i_H$'s and the quadratic cone defined by the graded commutator.
-To make the computation easier, we first notice that the second line of the long exact sequence (2) is Serre dual to the first one.
-Observe that $T^0$ are the elements in $\mathfrak{g}$ which commute with the Higgs field, which is diagonal, therefore
+We shall compute the $\mathrm{Ext}^i_H$'s and the quadratic cone defined by the graded commutator.
+Notice that the second line of the long exact sequence \eqref{ti} is the Serre dual of the first one.
+Now, $T^0$ is given by the elements in $\mathfrak{g}$ that commute with the Higgs field, which is diagonal, and then